jpweiss/code-sample.nl-fit/src/libs/utils/README.md

 2. The MatrixAdapter performed best, but using a POD-array for the storage had nearly the same performance as using a `std::vector`.

+I chose to keep the `MatrixAdapter` template-classes and its `SequenceStorage` policy-class after the performance testing.
+Specializing it to create the `Matrix` class was the least effort, of course.
+However, it's also a good example of modern C++ design (a la Andrei Alexandrescu).